 How is Novox used for dogs?

-Novox (generic name carprofen) is a non-steroidal anti-inflammatory drug (NSAID).
+Novox (also called Rimadyl® or the generic name Carprofen) is a non-steroidal anti-inflammatory drug (NSAID).
 It’s approved for managing pain and inflammation in dogs and humans.
 Novox inhibits COX-2, an enzyme that contributes to inflammation.
 A veterinarian may prescribe it to help with various issues or conditions.

 - Arthritis. his condition affects at least 1 in 5 dogs during their lifetime and is a result of joint degeneration, trauma, autoimmune disease, or infection.
 Lethargy, reduced mobility, and depression are all symptoms of arthritis.
 Novox can help with the management of the chronic pain associated with arthritis.